Sample Masters Project Management Dissertation Proposal

 The literature review’s primary objective is to survey previous studies on portfolio management based on the models and frameworks currently employed for the selection of new products.

 Denscombe (2003) argues that this step is imperative to scope out the critical data collection requirements needed for primary research.
 It also aids in developing the emergent research design process.
 Easterby-Smith et al. (2002) agree that this method familiarises existing literature before collecting preliminary data.

 Familiarisation of previous literature serves three purposes for the proposed study;1.
 It provides the researcher with guidelines regarding developing data collection tools and hinders the risk of overloading oneself at primary data collection stages.

 2. Comprehending the results from existing academic literature using a formal review to maintain the current study’s sense of perspective.

 The proposed study aims to contribute to the research in project portfolio management.
-However, it focuses on engineering organizations and new product development.
+However, it focuses on engineering organisations and new product development.
 Therefore, it is essential to review project portfolio management theories and models.

-He stated that it is crucial to have the ability to select the right projects that will become successful products tomorrow.
+He stated that it is crucial to have the ability to select suitable projects that will become successful products tomorrow.
 Secondly, Cooper et al. (2001) argued that projects are manifestations of the business’s strategy, and the wrong project or mix of them may result in a failed implementation of the strategy.